Black/Fashion: Color and Culture

 “Geometric Grove”

-spring ‘23
+studio 1 | sophomore spring ‘23

-This studio focused on the Braddock area in Pittsburgh, Pennslyvania, more specifically the Braddock Avenue corridor between 6th Street and 11th Street.
+This studio focused on the Braddock area in Pittsburgh, Pennsylvania, more specifically the Braddock Avenue corridor between 6th Street and 11th Street.
 Conducting research in nearby Pittsburgh neighborhoods in comparison to Braddock.
 Using the process of forced lines, and geometric cracking to result in a series of lines, and folding along the lines to create a building.

 Aerial view of site